arashnrim/lectern/content/technology/computers/operating-system.md

 - server operating systems — installed on more powerful computers (servers) connected to a network and sets out rules enabling multiple users to access information.
 	- the Windows Server family of operating systems are examples of server OSs

-## Open source?
+## Open-source and closed-source OSs
-Operating systems may also vary in whether they are [[technologies/open-source|open source]]; the Linux OS and most distributions based off it are open-source, whereas Windows and macOS are examples of proprietary OSs.
+Operating systems may also vary in whether they are [[technology/open-source|open source]]; the Linux OS and most distributions based off it are open-source, whereas Windows and macOS are examples of proprietary OSs.

 ## Multi-tasking and multi-user OSs
 A multi-tasking OS allows more than one program to run at the same time in a computer.
 Users will be able to: